Whether you're looking for inspiration or planning your trip - we think this will help. Here are our very favourite things to do in Buenos Aires!

 Closest metro station: Plaza de Mayo (A line) or Catedral (D line)

-#4 A quick trip to Boca
+#4 Take a quick trip to Boca

 Legend has it that tango was born in Boca.